Lush, fudgy gluten-free brownies inspired by Chambelland in Paris.

 Last year saw the opening of the new event, Le Bac Sucré, created by Florence Mazo Koenig and inaugurated by the Mayor of the 7th, Rachida Dati.
 The event highlights the creative artisans’ savoir-faire and celebrates their creative sweet magic – this year through summer fruits to bring out the Paris sunshine!

 Officially opened last night by Josiane Gaude, deputy mayor with the organising team, the Bac Sucré event kicks off today until Sunday 19th June.
-So here’s a tasting of what’s especially in store over the next 5 days.
+So here’s a tasting of what’s especially in store over the next 5 days from the participating patisseries and chocolate shops around the area.

 Pastry chef, Philippe Conticini opened his first patisserie here in Rue du Bac.
 Popular for his award-winning Paris-Brest (a praline cream choux pastry wheel), his pastries are all designed to evoke the sweet dreams of childhood (I’ve written a lot about his pastries on le blog lately!
 From Yulelogs, choux buns, even literally falling for his pastries, to the BHV tea salon).